 - No, we offer assistance for writing in all courses.
 In fact, 35-40% of our visitors have assignments in business, history, biology, allied health, psychology, and other classes.

 Do I need an appointment?

 - No, at the Writing Center we welcome walk-in students, but we are often so busy that we can accommodate only students with appointments.
-You can make an appointment at the sign-in desk.
-Appointments are made on the hour and half hour.
+You can make an appointment at the sign-in desk or call our number.
 We hold appointments for five minutes.